Fire destroys Tipp City home - Piqua Daily Call

-TIPP CITY — A Tipp City home on South Fifth Street was destroyed by fire on Wednesday afternoon.
+TIPP CITY — A Tipp City home on South Third Street was destroyed by fire on Wednesday afternoon.

 The Tipp City Fire Department responded to the scene and immediately called for mutual aide from both Vandalia and West Milton Fire Departments.